buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcStructuralAnalysisDomain/Entities/IfcRelConnectsWithEccentricity.md

 # IfcRelConnectsWithEccentricity

-The entity _IfcRelConnectsWithEccentricity_ adds the definition of eccentricity to the connection between a structural member and a structural connection (representing either a node or support).
+The entity _IfcRelConnectsWithEccentricity_ adds the definition of eccentricity to the connection between a structural member and a structural connection (representing either a node or support).<!-- end of definition -->

 > NOTE Another eccentricity model is available independently of eccentric connection specification: The section profile of a curve member may be inserted eccentrically with respect to the member's reference curve, see definitions at _IfcStructuralCurveMember_.
 Whether one or the other or both eccentricity models may be used is subject to information requirements and local agreements.

 > HISTORY New entity in IFC2x3.

 { .change-ifc2x4}
 > IFC4 CHANGE Use definitions changed to always require two topology items.

 **Use Definition**